Information for New Undergraduate Students

 - Add money to your laundry account

-Payment for use of most residential washers and dryers is through a Campus Life debit account accessed with your Cornell ID card (the exception is 112 Edgemoor, which has coin-operated washers and dryers).
+Payment for use of most residential washers and dryers is through a Campus Life debit account accessed with your Cornell ID card (exceptions: 112 Edgemoor, 109 McGraw Place, and 625 University Avenue).
 A card-accessed laundry account is automatically set up for all housing contract holders.
 You may add money to your account here.
 The recommended starting amount is $25; subsequent deposits can be made any time.

 - Plan for Move-In Day